- Even if it’s mostly a stable OS, the truth is that games won't always go fullscreen in Windows 10.

-Solution 9 – Change your resolution in Catalyst Control Center
+9. Change your resolution in the Catalyst Control Center

 - Open Catalyst Control Center and navigate to Graphics/Desktop & Display section.

-- Click the triangle button in big Screen model section and then click on Properties.
+- Click the triangle button in the big Screen model section and then click on Properties.

 - Now set your resolution to the lower one and save changes.

-- Navigate to Graphics/Desktop & Display and click on bottom left small laptop triangle icon.
+- Navigate to Graphics/Desktop & Display and click on the bottom left small laptop triangle icon.

 - You should see several options available.
 Click on Fullscreen and save changes.

 After doing that, you just need to change the resolution on your PC and set it to the desired value.
 Now your problem should be resolved and you’ll be able to enjoy games in fullscreen mode once again.

 If the issue persists, repeat the entire procedure after minimizing the game.

 As you can see, solving full-screen issues on Windows 10 is relatively simple, and we hope that you managed to solve this problem using one of our solutions.